-15th FI.
-Regent House Bldg., 183 Rajdamri Rd., Lumpini, Patumwan, Bangkok 10330, Thailand.
+15th Fl.
+Regent House Bidg., 183 Rajdamri Rd., Lumpini, Patumwan, Bangkok 10330, Thailand.
 Tel.: + 66 (0) 2253-5232-3 Fax: + 66 (0) 2070-0733 email: info@foodanddrinks.co.th

-- 5.3 Voting - 5.3.1 Resolution of the meeting shall be taken by a majority of the members of the Nomination and Remuneration Committee.
+- 5.2.2 In the event that the Chairman of the Nomination and Remuneration Committee is not present at the meeting or unable to perform duties the members of the Nomination and Remuneration Committee who attended the meeting were to elect.
+One of the directors was the chairman of the meeting. - 5.2.3 The Secretary of the Nomination and Remuneration Committee must attend every meeting.
+And in case of necessity, the secretary Unable to attend the meeting, the company may assign a person to attend the meeting instead. - 5.3 Voting - 5.3.1 Resolution of the meeting shall be taken by a majority of the members of the Nomination and Remuneration Committee.
 Who attend the meeting and vote In this regard, one member of the Nomination and Remuneration Committee has a vote.
 If the votes are equal The chairman of the meeting shall have one more vote as a casting vote. - 5.3.2 The Nomination and Remuneration Committee who has interests in the matter to be considered must abstain to vote on that matter. - 5.4 Minutes of the meeting